EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-4-install-html.md

 We recommend installing BigBlueButton with a ‘clean’ and dedicated Ubuntu 18.04 64-bit server with no prior software installed.
 If you want to upgrade from BigBlueButton 2.3, you can upgrade your existing server using the bbb-install.sh script and passing `bionic-240` instead of `bionic-230` as a repository.
 If you want to upgrade from BigBlueButton 2.2, we recommend setting up a clean server for BigBlueButton 2.4 and, after setup, [migrate over your existing recordings](https://docs.bigbluebutton.org/admin/customize.html#transfer-published-recordings-from-another-server).

-A ‘clean’ server does not have any previous web applications installed (such as plesk, webadmin, or apache) that are [binding to port 80/443](https://docs.bigbluebutton.org/support/faq.html#we-recommend-running-bigbluebutton-on-port-80443).
+A ‘clean’ server does not have any previous web servers installed (such as apache) or web applications (such as plesk or webadmin) that are [binding to port 80/443](https://docs.bigbluebutton.org/support/faq.html#we-recommend-running-bigbluebutton-on-port-80443).
 By ‘dedicated’ we mean that this server won’t be used for anything else besides BigBlueButton (and possibly BigBlueButton-related applications such as [Greenlight](https://docs.bigbluebutton.org/greenlight/gl-install.html)).

 Minimum server requirements
 ----------